bogadrian/gatsby-final/src/posts/oct-2020/learn-react-list.md

 #Where to start from if you want to leran React?

-React is the most amazing framework for building User Interfaces out there!
+React is the most amazing library for building User Interfaces out there!

 It was conceived by Facebook and it is used by Facebook and some more huge tech companies.